matmaer/chezmoi-mousse/README.md

 > [!WARNING]
 > It's safe to use the app to visualize your `chezmoi` repository but before running any write operations, see the [Use Case][use-case-section] and [Test][test-section] section.
+> Write operations need to be re-implemented after the most recent app overhaul.
-> There are quite a bit of bugs recently introduced and discovered which will be solved soon.
+> There are quite a bit of todo's and bugs left in the current state which will be solved soon, this project is work in progress.

 Graphical user interface in the terminal for [chezmoi](https://github.com/twpayne/chezmoi), see the [chezmoi docs](https://www.chezmoi.io/).